 41. Deputy Seán Haughey asked the Taoiseach and Minister for Defence the number of pilots and air traffic controllers who are due to graduate in both 2019 and 2020, in tabular form; and if he will make a statement on the matter.
 [22857/19]View answer

-The military authorities have provided the table below which displays the information sought by the Deputy.
+The military authorities have provided the following table which displays the information sought by the Deputy.

 Pilots due to graduate/graduated